naszam/polito/README.md

 ## PoliTo

-Notes and Codes regarding exams on Computer Engineering at Polytechnic of Turin.
+Notes and Code regarding exams on Computer Engineering at Polytechnic of Turin.

 # Exams